|

 protect; he's just a crooked cop rebelling against authorities and

-protocol – or normal police work, if you like.
+protocol – or normal police work, if you will.
 And Clint's increasingly

 wooden acting makes him lifeless to boot.
 The same can be said about his